Sudhakar85/IOT-Home-Automation/README.md

    Change the device IP Address based on your need

-    IPAddress ip(192, 168, 1, 100); // Desired IP Address
+    IPAddress ip(192, 168, 1, 100);

    Once you modified, upload the code into ESP8266 using Arduino IDE

  # 5. Program Logic

     1. ESP8266 power up
     2. Connect WIFI network